 Foldable Treadmills

 Folding treadmills have been a game-changer for the space-conscious crowd.
-They are meant to be easily folded up and stored wherever the layout of your space demands.
+They are meant to be easily folded up whenever the layout of your space demands more compact storage.
 Many folding treadmills don’t exactly fold in half, though.
-Instead, the lower deck may fold up to an angle.
+Instead, the lower deck may fold up to a set (albeit more compact) angle.

-For example, the NordicTrack Commercial 1750 treadmill is foldable, but you’ll see when it’s folded that the deck still sits at an angle.
-Other treadmills that fold, like the Echelon Stride Treadmill, have handlebars that collapse so the machine is entirely flat.
+For example, the NordicTrack Commercial 1750 treadmill is foldable, but you’ll see when it’s folded that the deck still sits at a pitched degree.
+Other treadmills that fold, like the Echelon Stride Treadmill, have handlebars that collapse, so the machine is virtually flat.
 This means you can store it vertically against a wall or, in some cases, even under your bed.

 One thing to think about with a foldable treadmill is how easy the folding process is—is it just the push of a button, or will you manually have to lift a heavy treadmill deck and lock it into place for optimal, secure storage?